Barnato/Hello-world/README.md

 •	SELECT queries as part of Hackerrank challenges

 •	Creation of databases as part of my work with Code-Mates, a programming meet-up group based in Austin.

+Recently I have started adding PHP code samples to this repository.
+So far these are code samples created whilst doing the Codeacademy PHP course.